A woman refusing a present she didn’t want as it reminds her of Radiation Fibrosis Syndrome, which she experienced after Radiation Therapy.

 Radiation fibrosis occurs months and even years after radiation treatment is complete.

-Since the development of RIF is dependent on many factors, the number of people living with RIF is different across cancer types.
-For example, the literature shows that following radiation therapy, approximately 10-23% breast cancer survivors, 34% of head & neck cancer survivors, and 97% of cervical cancer survivors will experience RIF (5, 6, 7).
+Since the development of RFS is dependent on many factors, the number of people living with RFS is different across cancer types.
+For example, the literature shows that following radiation therapy, approximately 10-23% of breast cancer survivors, 34% of head & neck cancer survivors, and 97% of cervical cancer survivors will experience RIF (5, 6, 7).

-Factors that influence the risk of developing RIF can be divided into treatment-related and patient-related:
+Factors that influence the risk of developing RFS can be divided into treatment-related and patient-related:

 • Increased radiation dose & fewer fractions (called “hypofractionation”)